professorkalim/stats22-23/lab3_vectors_sim.md

 sample(coin, size=3, replace=TRUE)
 ```

-Try run the code above repeatedly.
-You'll get different results!
+**Try running the code above repeatedly.**  You'll get different results!
 In this lab, you likely won't get precisely the same results as your neighbor.

-Now let's try flipping 100 coins and assignment the entire sequence of flips to a variable.
+Now, let's try flipping 100 coins and assigning the entire sequence of flips to a variable (called "flips").

 ```r
 flips = sample(x=coin, size=100, replace=TRUE)